PTAB

 5. Relief Requested

-• Petitioner requests that the Board institute an inter partes review of claims 1-20 of the ’021 patent and cancel those claims as unpatentable.
+• Petitioner requests institution of an inter partes review and cancellation of claims 1-20 of the ’021 patent as unpatentable.